klu-ai/EmbedKit/README.md

 1. Open your Xcode project.
 2. Navigate to `File` in the menu bar, then select `Add Packages...`.
 3. In the search bar, enter the repository URL: `https://github.com/klu-ai/EmbedKit.git` and select the `main` branch.
-4. Select the `EmbedKit` package and ensure it is added to the appropriate targets in your project.
+4. Choose the `EmbedKit` package and ensure it is added to the appropriate targets within your project.

 **Using `Package.swift`:**

-To incorporate EmbedKit into your Swift Package Manager project, add the following dependency to your `Package.swift` file:
+To include EmbedKit in your Swift Package Manager project, add the following dependency to your `Package.swift` file:

 ```swift
 dependencies: [